10 Causal estimands

 ATU Unexposed (control) observations

-Should we add extra magic hours for all days to change the wait time for Seven Dwarfs Mine Train between 5-6pm?
+Should we add Extra Magic Hours for all days to change the wait time for Seven Dwarfs Mine Train between 5–6 P.M.?

 Should we extend our marketing campaign to those not receiving it?